 As well as whole blood, the cassette can also be run with serum or plasma samples.

 The test is a lateral flow immunoassay test and operates in a similar way to a pregnancy test.
 Embedded into the test strip are antibodies that bind to a COVID-19 specific biomarker, Immunoglobulin G (IgG), and another infection biomarker, Immunoglobulin M (IgM).
 When a sample (blood, serum or plasma) is added to one end of the test, it flows along the test strip and interacts with these antibodies.
 If the patient has contracted COVID-19, the biomarkers in their blood will bind to the antibodies on the test strip, leaving a visible test line.
 If the patient doesn’t have COVID-19, no biomarkers should be present in their blood and no test line will be visible.
 There are separate test lines for IgG and IgM and only one needs to be visible for a positive result.

 Immunoglobulins are antibodies themselves and are part of our immune system.
 When we get an infection, such as COVID-19, immunoglobulins are produced, which attach to the virus and activate the rest of the immune system to attack and clear the virus.
-IgM is the first immunoglobulin to be produced and is a general antibody that can bind to many different types of pathogen.
+IgM is the first immunoglobulin to be produced.
 The presence of IgM is an indicator of early infection.
-IgG is a more specialised antibody that specifically binds to the SARS-CoV-2 virus.
 The presence of IgG is an indicator of later stage infection (usually 7 days or longer after infection).